 There is a lot of information to give, and even if a menopause information sheet is given, a long appointment will be required to give all the information required and answer questions.
 Menopausal women often have multiple health issues that need addressing and they may be anxious and tired due to sleep disturbance.
 Allowing adequate time for the consultation allows her to discuss the issues she is concerned about without feeling rushed.

-Peri-menopause refers to the time from the onset of menopausal symptoms (some or all of symptoms such as irregular periods, hot flushes, night sweats or sleep disturbance) to the last menstrual period .
+Perimenopause refers to the time from the onset of menopausal symptoms (some or all of symptoms such as irregular periods, hot flushes, night sweats or sleep disturbance) to 12 months after the last menstrual period1.
 This can last on average 4 to 8 years.
 Menopause is the last menstrual period.
 One year after the last menstrual period the woman is considered "postmenopausal".
 Peri-menopausal symptoms can occur when periods are still regular, but typically the symptoms worsen in the premenstrual days.
-The symptoms experienced during the peri-menopause are often the most distressing.
+The symptoms experienced during the perimenopause are often the most distressing.
 Menstrual changes are common and it is normal to have periods that are less frequent or irregular.
 More frequent periods or those that are very heavy may not be normal and suggest that there may be pelvic or systemic pathology.

-Women older than 40 years with more frequent or heavy bleeding, or intermenstrual bleeding require investigation by a gynaecologist.
-Hormone levels may fluctuate during this time and measurement of sex steroids is rarely clinically helpful once the diagnosis has been made .
+Women older than 40 years with more frequent or heavy bleeding, or intermenstrual bleeding require investigation by their doctor.
+Hormone levels may fluctuate during this time and measurement of sex steroids is rarely clinically helpful once the diagnosis has been made2.
 At this time of hormone fluctuation, oestradiol can actually briefly be higher than normal, giving symptoms of excess oestrogen, such as breast tenderness.
 Explaining to women that, at a time when their body is running out of oestrogen, they may get brief periods of high oestrogen symptoms is useful.
-(Some women are told that because of these brief periods of high oestrogen they need progesterone treatment- not so!).
+(Some women are told that because of these brief periods of high oestrogen they need progesterone treatment but there is no evidence that this is needed).
 Eventually, symptoms of oestrogen deficiency predominate.

 This starts one year after the last menstrual period.
 There is no reliable way of predicting how long menopausal symptoms will continue.
-For many women they resolve within 2-5 years but in a significant proportion hot flushes and sweats go on for many years.
-Ten to 20% of women will have symptoms for more than 10 years.
+For many women they resolve within 2-5 years.
+Ten to 20% of women will have symptoms for up to 12 years.
 Vaginal dryness and urinary frequency may start during the peri-menopause and tend not to resolve naturally with time.
-Some women only experience vaginal dryness during intercourse and others are aware of uncomfortable vaginal symptoms at other times.
+Some women only experience vaginal dryness during sexual activity and others are aware of uncomfortable vaginal symptoms at other times.

 For those symptomatic women who elect to use MHT, we advise that they be reviewed annually to evaluate ongoing care and the need to continue MHT.